 bun init

-in the Bun project we just initialized:
+of the Bun project we just initialized:

 const server = Bun.serve({